Vintage and Thrift Shops in Algoma Country

 Where to shop and what treasures you can find on this day trip

-I love leisurely browsing through a vintage shop.
-Shelves filled floor to ceiling with knickknacks and pretty dainty china and glass.
-Toys, records, and games from days gone by.
-Items that were carefully stored away in a grandmother’s attic and are now getting a second chance to find a new home.
-Combine this with a laid-back drive and lunch at a beloved local hotspot, and you’ve got a fun way to spend a day in Algoma Country.
+Shopping in vintage and thrift shops is charming, nostalgic, and whimsical to describe these types of places.
+Shelves carefully curated floor to ceiling with pretty dainty ceramics and coloured glassware.
+Classic toys made of wood and tin, vinyl records and games that were carefully stored away in someone's grandmother’s attic now getting a second chance to find a new home.
+Combine this with a leisurely drive and lunch at a local hotspot, and you’ve got a fun way to spend a day in Algoma Country.

 (Photo credit: Algoma Country)

-You never know what you’ll stumble upon: Depression glass and china patterns, beautiful antique and vintage furniture, kitchen gadgets, crazy pieces to turn into trendy home décor, bins of awesome vinyl records, beautiful retro clothing and costume jewellery.
+You never know what you’ll stumble upon: Depression glass and ceramic patterns, beautiful antique and vintage furniture, kitchen gadgets, crazy pieces to turn into trendy home décor, bins of awesome vinyl records, beautiful retro clothing and costume jewellery.

 (Photo credit: Algoma Country)